aspose-total-cloud/Aspose.Total-Products/total/java/conversion/dotm-to-xlsm/_index.md

----title: Convert DOTM to XLSM via Java SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTM to XLSM.
+---title: Convert Word to XLSM, DOTM to XLSM FREE Converter or Java SDKdescription: Free Conversion of DOTM to XLSM by using Java Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---